ivorob/scat/README.md

 ## TODO

 * Add test case with command parsing in Scenario for TestFileParser (ignore command in Scenario);
-* Refactoring for ParseContext class - transform to State pattern;
 * Keep line and symbol for parsing issues.